trackahealth/cli/README.md

-# 🩺 TrackaHealth CLI – Offline Vitals Logger
+I'm# 🩺 TrackaHealth CLI – Offline Vitals Logger

 A portable, offline-first health diagnostics tool designed for rural clinics in Nigeria and Africa.